Skip to content

 mono-utils: git+https://<GITHUB_CLASSIC_TOKEN>@github.com/EJI-ICT/libs#path:/packages/mono-utils

-# Build pipeline: Vite, bundler plugins, OData codegen
+# Build pipeline: Vite, bundler plugins and codegen tooling

 build: